(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 Let's be real, we're fucking weirdos, a collection of oddballs navigating a world beneath our feet, and yes, that includes you.
 Now, being a drain explorer doesn't inherently mean we're antisocial or devoid of lives outside this peculiar hobby.
 Many of us hold down jobs, have families, and maintain friendships that have nothing to do with this world of subterranean delight.
 But, despite these external connections, there's an undeniable truth that we want to go into those tunnels!

-Humans are inherently social creatures, driven by a desire for connection and acceptance.
+Humans (a fair percentage of us anyway) are social creatures, driven by a desire for connection and acceptance.
 It's natural for us to seek out like-minded individuals who share our passions, even if those passions involve wandering through pitch black passages below ground.
 There's a unique sense of kinship that forms among drain explorers, a camaraderie born from the shared understanding that what we find fascinating might be utterly perplexing to the majority of people.

 In a world where conformity often reigns supreme, the allure of the underground beckons those who revel in the unconventional.
 We acknowledge our weirdness, wear it as a badge of honour, and find solace in the fact that there are others out there just as captivated by the hidden mysteries beneath the city streets.

-This shared eccentricity becomes a binding force, creating a community where acceptance isn't just sought after; it's practically guaranteed.
+This shared eccentricity becomes a binding force, creating a community where acceptance isn't just sought after; it's practically guaranteed -provided you're not a dickhead-.
 In the darkness of the drains, where most would shy away, we discover a comforting embrace; a place where the peculiarities that set us apart in the outside world become the very threads weaving us together.

 Now, this isn't to say ALL drain explorers are driven by the social aspects of the pastime, there are quite a few that only do this on their own and enjoy the temporary isolation from people but for many of us, the social aspects are a driving force, perhaps not why we started to explore but one of the main reasons we continue to.
 To combat loneliness, not a loneliness born of isolation, but a longing for connection with those who share our strange passion.
 In the tunnels, we find not just a physical escape from the surface but a social escape, a place where our peculiarities are not just accepted but celebrated.
 It's a journey into the underground, not only to explore the hidden wonders below but also to find companionship in the shared love for the unconventional and the obscure.